-- Some financial institutions will offer secured credit cards-cards where you provide cash as collateral - Try a financial institution you have a good relationship with first to see if they offer secured credit cards - Evaluate the terms and conditions of this type of card - Remember the interest rate will still be around 18%--but most cards, if paid off in FULL by the due date, do not charge you any interest - Always remember you do not need to use the card every month to keep an R-1 rating - Ask if this card will show up on your credit report
+- Some financial institutions will offer secured credit cards-cards where you provide cash as collateral - Try a financial institution you have a good relationship with first to see if they offer secured credit cards - Evaluate the terms and conditions of this type of card - Remember the interest rate will still be around 18-20%.
+But most cards, if paid off in FULL by the due date, do not charge you any interest. - You do not need to use the card every month to keep an R-1 rating.
+However, your credit score should improve more quickly if you do use it every month and pay it off. - Ask if this card will show up on your credit report